MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticleInfiniteList/README.md

 # ArticleInfiniteList

 ## Overview
-The **`ArticleInfiniteList`** component is a versatile container that dynamically renders either the `RedesignedArticleInfiniteList` or the `DeprecatedArticleInfiniteList` based on the `isAppRedesigned` feature flag.
+The **`ArticleInfiniteList`** component is a versatile container that dynamically renders either the `ArticleInfiniteListRedesigned` or the `DeprecatedArticleInfiniteList` based on the `isAppRedesigned` feature flag.
 This setup ensures that users interact with the most appropriate version of the article list component according to the application's configuration.
 By leveraging feature flags, the component provides a seamless transition between the legacy and modern interfaces, allowing for a consistent user experience regardless of the underlying design.

 The component is responsible for managing infinite scrolling and rendering a list or grid of articles efficiently.
 It handles different states such as loading, error conditions, and no articles found, ensuring users receive relevant feedback and a smooth interaction.